Designing the next

 Ideation

-After sharing the UX strategy and the findings of my research I decided to have a group ideation session as one of the problems that was in the team, no one could get their ideas heard I took this exercise when ideating where I split up the team into 4 teams, each team consists of one of each department.
-The exercise included 3 stages, each is 15 minutes, with a 10 minutes break in between.
+After sharing the UX strategy and the findings of my research I decided to have a group ideation session as one of the problems that were in the team, no one could get their ideas heard, I took this exercise when ideating where I split up the team into 4 teams, each team consists of one of each department.
+The exercise included 3 stages, each 15 minutes, with a 10-minute break in between.

 First phase: each member draws a sketch of their own.